Renovascular hypertension is

-- Revascularization—A vascular surgeon will perform a major operation, which creates a new path for blood flow to the kidneys by connecting one of your veins, or a tube, above and below the blocked area.
+- Revascularization—A new path for blood flow to the kidneys is created by connecting a vein or tube above and below the blocked area.

-- Angioplasty—This is a less invasive method in which a catheter with a balloon at its tip is inserted into the blocked artery.
+Angioplasty—A catheter with a balloon at its tip is inserted into the blocked artery.
 The balloon is quickly inflated and deflated to stretch open the artery to allow blood flow.
-Your physician may insert a small metal mesh tube, called a stent, into the artery to help it stay open.
+The doctor may insert a small metal mesh tube (stent) into the artery to help it stay open.

 - Maintain a healthy weight.

 - Follow treatment plans if you have high cholesterol or blood pressure.

 - Eat a low-fat, low-protein, low-sodium, high-fiber diet.